dotnet/docs/docs/csharp/tutorials/generate-consume-asynchronous-stream.md

 ---
 title: Generate and consume async streams
-description: This advanced tutorial illustrates scenarios where generating and consuming async streams provides a more natural way to work with sequences of data that may be generated asynchronously. ms.date: 02/10/2019 ms.technology: csharp-async ms.custom: mvc
+description: This advanced tutorial shows how to generate and consume async streams.
+Async streams provide a more natural way to work with sequences of data that may be generated asynchronously. ms.date: 02/10/2019 ms.technology: csharp-async ms.custom: mvc
 ---
 # Tutorial: Generate and consume async streams using C# 8.0 and .NET Core 3.0

-C# 8.0 introduces **async streams**, which model a streaming source of data when the elements in the data stream may be retrieved or generated asynchronously.
-Async streams rely on new interfaces introduced in .NET Standard 2.1 and implemented in .NET Core 3.0 to provide a natural programming model for asynchronous streaming data sources.
+C# 8.0 introduces **async streams**, which model a streaming source of data.
+Data streams often retrieve or generate elements asynchronously.
+Async streams rely on new interfaces introduced in .NET Standard 2.1.
+These interfaces are supported in .NET Core 3.0 and later.
+They provide a natural programming model for asynchronous streaming data sources.

 In this tutorial, you'll learn how to: